stormchaserroleplaying/stormchaserRPG/Talents/Druid/Stargazer/index.md

 The constellation lasts for 10 minutes.
 It ends early if you dismiss it (no action required), become incapacitated, die, use this talent again, or use your Wild Shape.

 **The Chariot.** The brave warrior of The Chariot springs into action.
 As part of the action when you first summon this constellation and using 1 action on your subsequent turns while it lasts, you can make a ranged spell attack, launching a shard of a star, against one creature within 60 feet of you.
-On a hit, the attack deals radiant damage equal to 1d8 + your spellcasting modifier.
+On a hit, the attack deals radiant damage equal to 1d8 + your spellcasting ability modifier.

 **The Empress.** The Empress brings you nurturing abundance when called.
-Whenever you cast a spell using mana that restores stamina to a creature, you or another creature within 30 feet of you can regain stamina equal to 1d8 + your spellcasting modifier.
+Whenever you cast a spell using mana that restores stamina to a creature, you or another creature within 30 feet of you can regain stamina equal to 1d8 + your spellcasting ability modifier.

 **The High Priestess.** The High Priestess desires to share her sacred knowledge and strength of mind.
 When you make an Intelligence or a Wisdom check you can treat a roll of 9 or lower on the d20 as a 10.
-Additionally, you gain a bonus to your Constitution defense equal to you spellcasting modifier in attempts to break your concentration on a spell.
+Additionally, you gain a bonus to your Constitution defense equal to you spellcasting ability modifier in attempts to break your concentration on a spell.

 ### Wheel of Fortune